 The good news is: I’ve turned that corner.
 I’ve made the change.
 I’m not perfect, I don’t strive for perfection and I don’t believe it’s possible or desirable.
 But I’ve been there.
 And I can help you get there, too.

 Secondly – I’ve spent years designing and delivering adult learning programs in my previous life as a professional corporate trainer, facilitator and coach.

 to read about my background and qualifications (and a few other personal details you might find interesting about me).

 You need a well thought-through path, and a proven set of content.
 You need experts in their field (check out our faculty - what a phenomenal group of people!).
 You need a range of inspiration and practical ideas so you get to pick and choose what works for you.
 You need it all packaged up so it’s easy to read and digest, and even easier to apply.
 You need it clearly laid out and in plain English.

-And that’s what I’ve created for you.
+And that’s what I’ve created for you in the programs I’ve created.
 There’s a lot of things I’m no expert on, but I do know how to put together a supportive and stimulating program like this.
 I’m your gal, and this is your program!

 Listen to this!

 I had the great pleasure of being interviewed by Dr April Lane Benson, one of our amazing faculty and also a thought leader and author in the field of compulsive overshopping, in a teleseminar event.
 You can listen to this recording by clicking on the icon below.

 In this teleseminar event, we discuss a little of my background, and then talk about my overshopping story and my year without clothes shopping.
 We then go on to discuss my journey back to a healthy relationship to shopping and the creation of My Year Without Clothes Shopping.